CBD is arguably the most popular health supplement in the United States right now, but is it even legal?

 USPS even released it’s legal guidelines on shipping CBD and hemp products through the federal postal service, calming the fears of businesses just like us, who utilize USPS for product shipments.
 But still, state laws can vary.
 And that’s causing our customers a good deal of confusion.

 Slowly but surely, states are coming into line with the new federal law that has legalized CBD products, even CBD pet products.
 But it can be tricky out there.
-Here’s our Cornbread Hemp guide to CBD laws:
+Here’s our FullBodyZen Hemp guide to CBD laws:

 How Did CBD Laws Change?